 Getting an education while serving in the National Guard

-If you're called to active duty mid-semester, discuss your options with an academic advisor as soon as you can.
+If that happens, discuss your options with an academic advisor as soon as you can.
 You may have to withdraw from your courses and retake them later.
 If you've completed a substantial amount of your coursework, you may be able to make arrangements to finish or receive credit for what you've done.
 This will depend on your school's policies and the timing of your activation.

 Some schools offer a full or partial tuition refund for students who withdraw from their courses after being called to active duty.
 Review your school's policies and discuss your military obligations with your instructors so you'll be prepared for any possibilities.